 In accordance with the UK Corporate Governance Code, all directors submit themselves for re-election at the Annual General Meeting.

 The service contracts of the Executive Directors and the terms and conditions of appointment of the Non-Executive Directors are available for inspection at the registered office of the Company during normal business hours on any weekday (bank holidays excepted) and at the Annual General Meeting.

 Directors are provided with a comprehensive information pack on joining the Company and are advised of their legal and other duties and obligations as a director of a listed company.
 In addition, all new Directors receive induction on their appointment covering such matters as the operation and activities of the Group, the role of the Board and the Company's corporate governance procedures.

-Directors are also briefed by the Company's external advisors, where appropriate, on changes to legislation, regulation or market practice, as well as receiving briefings from business units throughout the year.
-The regular updating of Directors' skills and knowledge is encouraged and a procedure has been established whereby the Company Secretary is notified by Directors of their requirements in this respect.
+Directors are also briefed by the Company's external advisers, where appropriate, on changes to legislation or regulation or market practice as well as receiving briefings from business units throughout the year.
+The regular updating of Directors' skills and knowledge is encouraged, including in relation to environmental, sustainability and governance matters, and a procedure has been established whereby the Company Secretary is notified by Directors of their requirements in this respect.

-In addition to communicating with shareholders generally from time to time, the Executive Directors and the Director of Group Corporate Affairs meet regularly with representatives of major shareholders in order to foster the mutual understanding of objectives.
+The Executive Directors and the Director of Group Corporate Affairs meet regularly with representatives of major shareholders in order to foster the mutual understanding of objectives.
 Meetings are also held with other shareholders and prospective shareholders.

+Private and institutional shareholders are encouraged to attend the Company's Annual General Meeting.
 The Company complies fully with the provisions of the UK Corporate Governance Code in respect of the notice, content of agenda and conduct of its Annual General Meetings.
-Chairmen of the Remuneration and Audit Committees were present at the Annual General Meeting on 4 May 2011 to respond to shareholders' questions.
+The Chairmen of all the Board Committees will be present at the Annual General Meeting on 7 May 2014 to respond to shareholders' questions.